Henry Laufer: Philanthropy and political contributions

-Laufer donated US$500,000 to Correct the Record, a political action committee which supported Hillary Clinton's 2016 presidential campaign, in February 2016.
+Laufer donated US$500,000 to Correct the Record, a political action committee that supported Hillary Clinton's 2016 presidential campaign, in February 2016.
 Meanwhile, in April 2016, Laufer and his wife organized a US$500-ticket fundraiser for Clinton in Florida.
+The couple also gave around $950,000 to Joe Biden's 2020 presidential campaign.

 Personal life

 Laufer is married to Dr. Marsha Zlatin Laufer, a speech-language pathologist, philanthropist and political activist.
 She served as the chairwoman of the Democratic Party for the town of Brookhaven, New York from 2001 to 2009.
 The couple resides in Manalapan, Florida.
 They have 3 children.

+As of 2023, Laufer's net worth was estimated at $2.6 billion by Forbes.